RiriChen/CompNetwork/01-ntp/readme.md

 - [NIST Time Services](https://www.nist.gov/pml/time-and-frequency-division/services/internet-time-service-its)

 Remember: The goal isn't just to make it work, but to understand how network time synchronization enables the modern internet!

+## Brief Description
+For this project, I implemented an NTP client that constructs and sends a properly formatted request packet to a server, receives the response, and parses key fields such as timestamps, version, mode, and stratum.
+The main challenge I faced was handling endianness when converting between NTP’s 64-bit timestamp format and human-readable Unix time.